Tripartite entanglement and Bell non-locality in loop-induced Higgs boson decays: Introduction

 Beyond the entanglement due to correlations among constituents of a system, is the concept of non-locality.
 The advantage of quantum mechanics over classical theories for certain information processing tasks lies precisely in the non-locality of quantum correlations.
 On the contrary, local realistic (LR) or hidden variable (LHV) theories are described by local objective properties that are independent of observation.
 LR assumption has experimental consequences providing constraints on the statistics of two or more physically separated systems through Bell inequalities~\cite{PhysicsPhysiqueFizika.1.195}.
 These inequalities can be violated just by predictions of quantum mechanics.
 The structure of non-local correlations is much richer (but also less understood) for multipartite systems than for bipartite ones.
 In particular, there exist different notions of non-locality by extending the bipartite definition, see for instance~\cite{Brunner:2013est}.
 Bell inequality tests to these three-body Higgs decays are also explored in this work.

 Since the Higgs boson discovery in 2012, the determination of its properties is part of the major experimental program of ATLAS and CMS Collaborations.
 In the Standard Model (SM) context, the $H\to\gamma\dilep$ decays were discussed and related to two-body $H\to\gamma\gamma,\gamma Z$ decays in~\cite{Chen:2012ju,Dicus:2013ycd,Passarino:2013nka,Kachanovich:2021pvx}.
 These decays were also examined within various beyond SM theories~\cite{Corbett:2021iob,VanOn:2021myp,Phan:2022hee,Hue:2023tdz,Tran:2023vgk}.
 There are proposals to study CP properties of the Higgs boson in these three-body decays via the forward-backward asymmetry~\cite{Korchin:2014kha,Kachanovich:2020xyg,Aakvaag:2023xhy} and other polarization-dependent observables were introduced in~\cite{Akbar:2014pta,Ahmed:2023vyl}.
+Also, the Higgs radiative decay to a fermion pair plus a photon was analized in~\cite{Han:2017yhy} as a complementary way to measure certain Yukawa couplings and the potential observability of these channels at HL-LHC is evaluated in this reference.
 This work analyzes novel observables for these three-body decays and extends the understanding of quantum interactions within such systems.
 Concerning the experimental searches, the 13 TeV data analyses for the decay of a Higgs boson in the $\gamma\dilep$ channel were performed by CMS~\cite{CMS:2018myz} and ATLAS~\cite{ATLAS:2021wwb}.